A geometric representative for the fundamental class in KK-duality of Smale spaces: Preliminaries

 \begin{definition}[{\cite{Connes, GM}}] Let $\mathcal{A}$ be a dense $*$-subalgebra of the $C^*$-algebra $A$.
 Also, consider the ideal $\mathcal{I}^{1/2}=\text{span}\{T\in \mathcal{K}(H):T^*T,\, TT^*\in \mathcal{I}\}$.
 A Fredholm module $(H,\rho,F)$ over $A$ is $\mathcal{I}^{1/2}$\textit{-summable on} $\mathcal{A}$ if, for every $a\in \mathcal{A}$, we have

 If $\mathcal{I}^{1/2}=\mathcal{L}^p(H)$, the Fredholm module is called $p$\textit{-summable} and if $\mathcal{I}^{1/2}=\Li^{1/2}(H)$ the Fredholm module is called $\theta$-summable. \end{definition}

-In the extension picture of $\KKt_1(A,\mathbb C)$, the class of an odd $\mathcal{I}^{1/2}$-summable Fredholm module is associated to the class of an $\mathcal{I}$-smooth extension.
+In the extension picture of $\KKt_1(A,\mathbb C)$, given a class of an odd $\mathcal{I}^{1/2}$-summable Fredholm module we obtain a class of an $\mathcal{I}$-smooth extension.
 On the other hand, the inverse procedure of finding summable Fredholm module representatives for classes of smooth invertible extensions is a subtle process, see \cite{Goffeng}.
 However, a general recipe to this end is the following.